djahandarie/webext-buildtools-chrome-webstore-builder/README.md

 Builder is based on [typed-chrome-webstore-api](https://github.com/cardinalby/typed-chrome-webstore-api) package and allows you to upload and publish your Web Extension to Chrome Web Store and then download published crx file.

-Builder doesn't allow publish new extension, only update existing (specified by `extensionId` in options) with new version.
+Builder doesn't allow publish a new extension, only update the existing one (specified by `extensionId` in options) with new version.

 ### Usage example